The Mystical Dimension

 The short answer is: scholasticism.

-The Protestant Reformation, when it came, largely made this worse.
-Its deep suspicion of tradition, hierarchy, and anything that smelled of "works righteousness" extended to contemplative practice.
+The Protestant Reformation largely made this worse.
+Its suspicion of tradition and of anything that suggested "works righteousness" extended to contemplative practice.
 Meditation became suspect.
 Interior disciplines were tainted by association with Catholic monasticism.
-The experiential dimension was subordinated — in most Protestant streams — to correct doctrine and moral behavior.
+The experiential dimension was subordinated to correct doctrine and moral behavior.

 The East never went through the scholastic revolution in the same way.
-The monastic tradition remained the carrier of the living practice, and the monasteries remained influential in ways that had no Western parallel.
-The result is a tradition that, twelve centuries in, still carries the experiential core intact.
+The monastic tradition remained the carrier of living practice, and the monasteries remained influential in ways that had no Western parallel.
+The result is a tradition that, after twelve centuries, still carries the experiential core intact.